Maxi Parrots regularly ships birds to customers all around the World

 Shipping Crates, Containers and Boxes

 Usually, commercial hard plastic kennel cabs are the standard container for shipping.
 We only use airline approved kennels that are darkened to help eliminate stress during the flight.
 But Maxi Parrots goes an extra mile to construct heavy-duty wooden crates with breathing holes on all its four sides for better air circulation since all containers may have other cargo stacked around and on top of it.
 These provide more stability keeping the parrot from being thrown around during air turbulence.
 Costs for the crates are included in the initial deposit.
 Each kennel will have a perch, juicy fruits, vegetables, and parrot kibble.
-Often, the baby parrot will be shipped with a favorite soft stuffed animal as a comfort friend.
-The crate/kennel price will vary with the size of the parrot or if you prefer a used, clean crate (if available) to a new one.

 How we prepare the Shipping Containers